judynjagi/quadpay-spree/README.md

     rake quad_pay_tasks:sync_orders
     ```

 3. By default, the gem will provide Refund for Order cancel and Return Authorization.
-You can also use explore the built in `Spree::BillingIntegration::QuadPayCheckout` object to issue any QuadPay command supported:
+You can also use explore the built in `Spree::NewBillingIntegration::QuadPayCheckout` object to issue any QuadPay command supported:

     * create_order: create QuadPay Order.
     * find_order: find QuadPay Order based on token provided.